dimakm/GWG-shoppingList/README.md

 Tasks and deadline:
-March 25th Finish learning Git and Github basics. and discussing what we are going to do.
+March 23th Finish learning Git and Github basics. and discussing what we are going to do.
 March 26th Html wireframe ready.
-March 29 Html is ready
+March 28 Html with CSS is ready.
-April 3th CSS is ready
-April 7th Javascript is working.
+April 2th Javascript is working.

 Add your name under the part you want to work on, we can have more than one person under each team,then send a pull request so I can accept it and your changes will be added here.